 We would like to thank the U.S. Army Corps of Engineers for providing funding to the Pallid Sturgeon Population Assessment Program, especially Tim Welker and George Williams for providing guidance to the work group.
-Our seasonal employees, Martin Etchemendy, Austin Gaffney, and Calvin Rezac for their countless hours in the field pulling gear as well as in the shop assuring boats were stocked and gear was kept in working order.
+Our seasonal employees, Martin Etchemendy, Austin Gaffney and Josh Janecek for their countless hours in the field pulling gear as well as in the shop assuring boats were stocked and gear was kept in working order.
 We would like to thank Steve Dalbey for taking care of the much-needed business while we were out in the field.
 A special thanks to Pat Braaten of the U.S. Geological Survey for answering any type of questions regarding the Missouri River fish community.
-Thanks to Ryan Wilson et al. of the U.S. Fish and Wildlife Service for all of the collaboration between our offices.
+Thanks to Ryan Wilson, Sam Hultberg and Josh Wert of the U.S. Fish and Wildlife Service for all of their collaboration between our offices.